Glossary of Lung Cancer Terms

 Alternative therapy is used in place of standard medical treatments.

-In some cancer cells, a type of mutation called a gene rearrangement occurs that joins another gene to ALK and "turns it on," telling cancer cells to multiply.
+An ALK mutation is a gene rearrangement in a gene called anaplastic lymphoma kinase.
+This gene rearrangement mutation joins another gene to ALK and "turns it on," telling cancer cells to multiply.

 Angiogenesis is when cancerous tumors create new blood vessels, which helps them grow and spread.
 This therapy uses drugs to prevent the growth of new blood vessels to tumors.